thiagomarzagao/thiagomarzagao.github.io/work/index.md

 ## Observatory of Public Spending, Brazil (2016-2021)

 The Observatory of Public Spending uses data science to find cases of corruption in federal spending.
-It is part of the Office of the Comptroller-Geral and it pioneered the use of machine learning in Brazil's public sector.
+It is part of the Office of the Comptroller-General and it pioneered the use of machine learning in Brazil's public sector.
 It also helped other government agencies leverage data science tools and inspired the creation of several data-driven units.
 I worked there as a senior data scientist and as the Observatory's deputy head.

 Some things I did at the Observatory: